danbev/learning-iot/notes/bluetooth.md

 Bonding is a sequence of pairing followed by the generation and exchange of permanent keys which are stored in non-volotile memory (so this is an example of what non-volatile memory can be used for).
-With these setup there is not need to go through this bonding process again.
+With these set up there is no need to go through this bonding process again.

 Encryption Re-establishment uses the keys from a previous bonding to establish